mebusy/notes/dev_notes/AI_CS188_DecisionDiagrams.md

 ---

 - Idea: compute value of acquiring evidence
     - Can be done directly from decision network
+    - What's that mean?
+        - *Well remember, if I put DNs in front of you and say, all right, decision time.
+Are you taking the umbrella or not?
+You can say, ok, hold on a second, calculate, calculate, calculate.
+I'm going to take the umbrella, and my MEU is going to be 53.
+We can then talk hypothetically about what would happen if I showed you variable.
+You'd make better decisions, and you get higher utilities.*
 - Example: buying oil drilling rights
     - Two blocks A and B, exactly one has oil, worth k
     - You can drill in one location
     - Prior probabilities 0.5 each, & mutually exclusive
     - Drilling in either A or B has EU = k/2, MEU = k/2
     - ![](../imgs/cs188_DM_valueOfInformation_example_drill_oil.png)
 - Question: what’s the **value of information** of O?
     - Value of knowing which of A or B has oil.
         - if you know the oil location (somebody tells you) , then your MEU is k.
         - before, your MEU is k/2